 - They are unable to maintain good personal hygiene.

 4. Can staph come back after antibiotics?

 Yes, a staph infection may recur even after successful treatment with antibiotics.
 So it is essential to take proper preventive measures against it (10).

 Staph infection in kids often occurs when the staphylococcus bacteria from the skin or nostrils enter the body through wounds or cuts or reach the lungs.
 Depending on the tissue involved, they can cause skin infection, pneumonia, endocarditis, and osteomyelitis.
 Staph can also reach the gastrointestinal tract through contaminated food or unwashed hands and lead to food poisoning.
 If not treated properly, local infections can cause bacteremia and sepsis.
-Signs and symptoms may vary depending on the affected, such as skin lesions, fever, chills and drowsiness.
+Signs and symptoms may vary from person to person, such as skin lesions, redness and swelling of the skin, fever, chills, and drowsiness.
 A complete course of antibiotics is prescribed for children with a staph infection.